cityofcapetown/ds_code_challenge/README.md

 Please use the `sr_hex_truncated.csv` dataset to address the following.

 Please provide the following:
-1. An answer to the question "In which suburbs should Water and Sanitation concentrate their infrastructure improvement efforts?".
+1. An answer to the question "In which suburbs should the Water and Sanitation directorate concentrate their infrastructure improvement efforts?".
 Please motivate how you related the data provided to infrastructure issues.
 2. Provide a visual mock of a dashboard for the purpose of monitoring progress in applying the insights developed in (1).
-Please provide an explanation as to how the data provided would be used to realise what is contained in your mock.
+It should focus the user on  performance pain points.
+Add a note for each visual element, explaining how it helps fulfill this overall function.
+Please also provide a brief explanation as to how the data provided would be used to realise what is contained in your mock.
+3. Identify value-adding insights for the management of Water and Sanitation, from the dataset provided, with regards to water provision within the City.

 An Executive-level, non-specialist person should be able to read this report and follow your analysis without guidance.

 ### 4. Predictive Analytic Tasks (if applying for a Data Science Position)
 Using the `sr_hex.csv` dataset, please chose __two__ of the following:
 1. *Time series challenge*: Predict the weekly number of expected service requests per hex that will be created each week, for the next 4 weeks.
-2. *Introspection challenge*: Reshape the data into number of requests created, per type, per hex in the last 12 months.
-Chose a particular request type, or group of requests.
-Develop a model that predicts the number of requests of your selected type, using the rest of your data.
-Based upon the model, and any other analysis, determine the drivers of requests of that particular type(s).
+2. *Introspection challenge*:
+  1. Reshape the data into number of requests created, per type, per H3 level 8 hex in the last 12 months.
+  2. Choose a type, and then develop a model that predicts the number of requests of that type per hex.
+  3. Use the model developed in (2) to predict the number in (1).
+  4. Based upon the model, and any other analysis, determine the drivers of requests of that particular type(s).
-3. *Classification challenge*: Classify a hex as sparsly or densely populated, solely based on the service request data.
-Provide an explantion as to how you're using the data to perform this classification.
+3. *Classification challenge*: Classify a hex as sparsely or densely populated, solely based on the service request data.
+Provide an explanation as to how you're using the data to perform this classification.
+Using your classifier, please highlight any unexpected or unusual classifications, and comment on why that might be the case.
 4. *Anomaly Detection challenge*: Reshape the data into the number of requests created per department, per day.
-Please identify any days in the past 6 months where an anamolous number of requests were created for a particular department.
-Please describe how you would motivate to the director of that department why they should investigate that anamoly.
-Your argument should rely upon the contents of the dataset and/or your anamoly detection model.
+Please identify any days in the first 6 months of 2020 where an anomalous number of requests were created for a particular department.
+Please describe how you would motivate to the director of that department why they should investigate that anomaly.
+Your argument should rely upon the contents of the dataset and/or your anomaly detection model.
+2
 Feel free to use any other data you can find in the public domain, except for task (3).

 **The final output of the execution of your code should be a self-contained `html` file or executed `ipynb` file that is your report.**